County

-A county is a type of officially recognized geographical division within a modern country, federal state, or province.
+A county is a type of officially recognized geographical division within a state, both federal and sovereign, or province.
 Counties are defined in diverse ways, but they are typically current or former official administrative divisions within systems of local government, and in this sense counties are similar to shires, and typically larger than municipalities.
 Various non-English terms can be translated as "county" or "shire" in other languages, and in English new terms with less historical connection have been invented such as "council area" and "local government district".
 On the other hand, in older English-speaking countries the word can still refer to traditional historical regions such as some of those which exist in England, Scotland, Wales, and Ireland.
 The term is also sometimes used for districts with specific non-governmental purposes such as courts, or land registration.

-Historically the concept of a geographical administrative "county" is European (from comté, comitatus), and represented the territorial limits of the jurisdiction of a medieval count, or a viscount (vîcomte, vicecomes) supposedly standing in the place of a count.
-However, there were no such counts in medieval England, and when the French-speaking Normans took control of England after 1066 they transplanted the French and medieval Latin terms to describe the pre-existing Anglo Saxon shires, but they did not establish any system placing the administration of shires under the control of high-level nobles.
-Instead, although there were exceptions, the officers responsible for administrative functions, such as tax collection, or the mustering of soldiers, were sheriffs, theoretically assigned by the central government, and controlled directly by the monarch.
+Historically, the concept of a geographical administrative "county" is European (from comté, comitatus), and represented the territorial limits of the jurisdiction of a medieval count, or a viscount (vîcomte, vicecomes) supposedly standing in the place of a count.
+However, there were no such counts in medieval England, and when the French-speaking Normans took control of England after 1066 they transplanted the French and medieval Latin terms to describe the pre-existing Anglo Saxon shires, even though they did not establish any system placing the administration of shires under the control of high-level nobles.
+Instead, although there were exceptions, the officers responsible for administrative functions, such as tax collection, or the mustering of soldiers, were sheriffs, theoretically assigned by the central government, and controlled by the monarch.